Necessity is a complete defence to any offence, and has three elements: Re A (Conjoined Twins) 2 WLR 480.

 The courts have denied that necessity would be available to a homeless person who committed breaking and entering for shelter or theft for food, for example: Southwark London Borough v Williams 2 All ER 175.

 Most successful necessity cases involved a threat to life or potential serious injury.
-The exception is medical treatment cases, where necessity has successfully been invoked for lesser threats to physical and mental health: Gillick v West Norfolk and Wisbech Area Health Authority AC 112.
+The exception is medical treatment cases, where necessity seems to have successfully been invoked for lesser threats to physical and mental health: Gillick v West Norfolk and Wisbech Area Health Authority AC 112.

 The ‘Selection’ Problem